Jecoffey35/Big-Bend-Data/README.md

 # Big-Bend-Data
-Python and R scripts associated with data manipulation for first year of master's thesis
+This repository contains scripts for analyzing bird, butterfly and vegetation community as a result of invasive plant management along the Rio Grande in Big Bend NP.
+These analyses were part of my master's thesis at CSULA.